realworldocaml/book/en/json.md

   let title = json |> member "title" |> to_string in
 ```

-For the `title` field, the `member` combinator extracts the key from
+The `member` function accepts a JSON object and named key and returns
+the JSON field associated with that key, or `Null`.
+Since we know that
+the `title` value is always a string in our example schema, we want
-the `json` value, and converts it to an OCaml string.
-An exception is
+to convert it to an OCaml string.
+The `to_string` function performs
-raised if the JSON value is not a string, so the caller must be
-careful to `try/with` the result.
+this conversion, and raises an exception if there is an unexpected JSON
+type.
+The `|>` operator provides a convenient way to chain these
+operations together.

 ```ocaml
   let tags = json |> member "tags" |> to_list |> filter_string in
   let pages = json |> member "pages" |> to_int in
 ```

-The `tags` field is similar to `title`, but the field is a list of
+The `tags` field is similar to `title`, but the field is a list of strings
-strings instead of a single one.
-Converting this to an OCaml `string
+instead of a single one.
+Converting this to an OCaml `string list` is a two
-list` is a two stage process: first, we must convert it to a list of
+stage process.
+First, we convert the JSON `List` to an OCaml list of JSON
-JSON values, and then filter out the `String` values.
-Remember that
+values, and then filter out the `String` values as an OCaml `string list`.
-OCaml lists must have a single type, so any other JSON values will be
+Remember that OCaml lists must contain values of the same type, so any JSON
-skipped from the output of `filter_string`.
+values that cannot be converted to a `string` will be skipped from the output
+of `filter_string`.

 ```ocaml
   let is_online = json |> member "is_online" |> to_bool_option in